Srinivas11789/PcapXray/README.md

 * Performing the steps in `run.sh` file manually would work to launch the tool via docker (I can help with errors)
 * Running `run.sh` scripts is an attempt to automate (would not work 100 percent)
   - tested on mac and linux - will be better soon!...

+### PcapXray 2.0
+* Includes zoom feature
+* Improves usability with a Browse files feature
+* Report directory fixes for graph images
+* Includes some bug fixes

 ### Immediate Future Tasks: (Target: 3.0)

-* Clean up code - beautify code base from being a prototype
+- Clean up code (beautify code base from being a prototype)
-* Report generation on unique folders for all assets of a packet capture
+- Report generation on unique folders for all assets of a packet capture
-* Suspicious activity detection
+- Suspicious activity detection
+- Support more pcap reader engine
+- Traffic support: ICMP, DNS
-* Known file type detection + Extract
+- Known file type detection and Extract
+- Python2 and Python3

 ### Future:
 * Structured and clean code flow